The year 6 team

 SATs

 All Year Six children have to take the Statutory Attainment Tests (SATs) in May.
 We shall do everything we can to support the children through these tests.
 Our primary focus has and always will be to get each individual as prepared for Key Stage Three as possible, supporting them through these tests forms part of that process but it is not our sole aim in Year Six.
 This is one of the reasons we have worked so hard to plan and deliver a creative curriculum with time to explore and engage with the termly themes.
+The children will have many opportunities to attempt past practice papers throughout the year.

 From the Year Six Team.